sfeakes/AqualinkD/README.md

 ## Apple HomeKit
 For the moment, native Homekit support has been removed, it will be added back in the future under a different implimentation.
 Recomended option for HomeKit support is to make use of the MQTT interface and use [HomeKit2MQTT](https://www.npmjs.com/package/homekit2mqtt) to bridge between Aqualinkd and you Apple (phone/tablet/tv & hub).
-* Install a MQTT broker (mosquitto) is recomended, this can usually be installed with apt-get
+* If you don't already have an MQTT broker Installed, install one.
+Mosquitto is recomended, this can usually be installed with apt-get
-* Install HomeKitMQTT. (see webpage for install)
+* Install [HomeKit2MQTT](https://www.npmjs.com/package/homekit2mqtt). (see webpage for install)
 * Then copy the homekit2mqtt configuration file found in the extras directory `homekit2mqtt.json`